Tobacco is not an illegal substance yet the government is persecuting a minority. I think that’s a disgrace in a social democracy.

 Furthermore, ‘The majority of the smokers surveyed felt they were treated very unfairly (77 per cent) or quite unfairly (14 per cent) by government.’
 I think they have a point.
 There is blatant inconsistency in the government’s attitude: cigarettes are on open sale, yet smoking is characterised as anti-social and disease-causing.

 What do smokers mean by the pleasure of smoking?
 If we take them at their word, is this so great or important that it explains why they have a compulsion to do it, say, twenty times a day, every day?
-Do they say, or think, forty minutes after smoking a cigarette, ‘By golly, that was marvellous!
-I must have another one!’?
+You never hear smokers saying, after having finished a cigarette, ‘By golly, that was marvellous!
+I must have another one!’

 It’s a strange kind of pleasure.
 There are many things I find pleasurable, such as eating chocolates, but I don’t eat chocolates every day and I certainly wouldn’t want to eat twenty in one day.